stephenslab/ipynb-website/README.md

 ## Tips for adapting this repository for your project

-+ The `release` script will not automatically remove webpages that are no longer needed (e.g., after renaming a Jupyter notebook); you will need to delete them manually.
++ The `release.sos` script will not automatically remove webpages that are no longer needed (e.g., after renaming a Jupyter notebook); you will need to delete them manually.

 + Not all Bootstrap themes are currently fine-tuned.
 So far, we have only tailored the Cerulean, Flatly and Readable themes.
 Go